All Products

 Configure the table

-Upon purchasing a new instance, you will find its status on the product page as "Pending configuration."
-An empty cluster, matching the purchased query and data nodes in number and specifications, will be automatically deployed.
-Before initiating searches, configure the cluster's Table basic information> Data synchronization> Index schema> Index rebuilding.
+After you purchase a new instance, the instance status is "Pending configuration" on the product page.
+An empty cluster that matches the purchased query and data nodes in number and specifications is automatically deployed.
+Before you run searches, configure the cluster by completing Table basic information> Data synchronization> Index schema> Index rebuilding.

 1. To set up table basic information, customize the Table name, determine the Number of shards, and specify the Number of data update resources.